lamalab-org/chem-caption/docs/source/usage.rst

     >>> <class 'chemcaption.featurize.text.Prompt'>
     print(feature)
     >>> {'representation': 'N#N', 'representation_type': 'SMILES', 'prompt_template': 'Question: What {VERB} the {PROPERTY_NAME} of the molecule with {REPR_SYSTEM} {REPR_STRING}?', 'completion_template': 'Answer: {COMPLETION}', 'completion': [0], 'completion_names': 'number of carbon atoms', 'completion_labels': ['num_carbon_atoms'], 'constraint': None, 'filled_prompt': 'Question: What is the number of carbon atoms of the molecule with SMILES N#N?', 'filled_completion': 'Answer: 0'}
+    print(feature["representation"])
+    >>> N#N
+    print(feature["representation_type"])
+    >>> SMILES
+    print(feature["filled_prompt"])
+    >>> Question: What is the number of carbon atoms of the molecule with SMILES N#N?
 ..

 As can be seen, the :py:meth:`~chemcaption.featurize.base.AbstractFeaturizer.text_featurize` method returns a :py:meth:`~chemcaption.featurize.text.Prompt` instance.

 Molecular Comparison (Single Featurizer)
 --------------------------------------------
-One of the driving interests of the **chemcaption** project is to improve on efforts to generate graph data for applications in chemistry.
-In **chemcaption**, the answer to this is the :py:obj:`~chemcaption.featurize.base.Comparator` class.
+One of the driving interests of the chemcaption project is to improve on efforts to generate graph data for applications in chemistry.
+In chemcaption, the answer to this is the :py:obj:`~chemcaption.featurize.base.Comparator` class.

 The Comparator class allows the comparison of molecular instances based upon some criteria.
-Some default Comparators are implemented in **chemcaption** at the moment.
-In addition, the Comparator API makes it easy for any user to define their own Comparator instances.
+Some default Comparators are implemented in chemcaption at the moment.
+In addition, the :py:obj:`~chemcaption.featurize.base.Comparator` API makes it easy for any user to define their own Comparator instances.

 Utilizing a pre-defined comparator is as simple as: